apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

   - Tasks that require DB access will fail - no DB connection from remote site is possible
   - This also means that some direct Airflow API via Python is not possible (e.g. airflow.models.*)
+  - Log upload will only work if you use a single web server instance or they need to share one log file volume.

 Architecture